lloda/ra-ra/README.md

 * Many predefined array operations.
 Adding yours is trivial.
 * etc.

 **ra-ra** has a manual (work in progress) maintained at `doc/ra-ra.texi`.
-If you are reading this on the web, there should be a version of that manual in the ‘wiki’.
+You can view the manual online at [lloda.github.io/ra-ra](https://lloda.github.io/ra-ra).
 Please check it out for details, or have a look at the `examples/` folder.

 Performance is competitive with hand written scalar (element by element) loops, but not with cache-tuned code such as your platform BLAS, or